Ginner/passphrase/README.md

 - Check your word list.
 The program, rudimentarily, checks it for shortness and uniqueness, however a rather long word list consisting of `word1, word2, ..., wordn` will pass those tests and make the passphrase sucky.
 - Check the output (you need to remember it, right?).
 This will mitigate the problem above.
 - Use words with a length of at least 4 characters and use at least 4 words in a phrase.
+- Consider the necessity of a memorable passphrase.
+A password manager-provided random password is better security-wise (You should definitely be using a password manager, I recommend [bitwarden](https://bitwarden.com/)).

+Also, check the explanation of the comic [here](https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength), which also discusses the security.
+It should be said that a _truly random_ string of characters is a lot more secure, as described in the aforementioned discussion (and way harder to remember).

 ### Performance
 The script is just various readily available Linux commands chained together and I have not optimized it for performance.